Who are DSAs for?

 - Apply for Student Finance, and let them know you wish to apply for the DSA – you’ll then receive a DSA application form.

-- Send your evidence with the DSA application form – remember to keep copies of all evidence sent.
+- Send photocopies of your evidence with the DSA application form – remember to keep your original copies, as you may need them later.

 - If you’re eligible for the DSA, you’ll receive an approval letter from your DSA funding provider.
 You’ll then be asked to attend a needs assessment at a centre of your choice to explore the requirements of your course, and your learning needs.
 It’s a good idea to contact your university or college at this point, to let them know you’ve been approved for a DSA.